OnlyOneJMJQ/bb-ci-cd-v4-core/README.md

 The contracts in this repo are in early stages - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
 We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.

+## BuildBear Modifications

+This repo has been modified for use with [BuildBear's CI/CD system.](https://www.buildbear.io/cicd)

 ## Contributing

 If you’re interested in contributing please see our [contribution guidelines](./CONTRIBUTING.md)!